 Today’s property management companies understand that to remain competitive, they must learn to listen and respond to tenant concerns and needs as well as find a way to measure performance results.
+The best way to do this is through tenant surveys.
 Property management firms are finding that they must become performance- and customer-focused to set themselves apart from their peers.

 But Zendesk reports that 96% of consumers don’t bother to complain, so one of the best ways to find out what your tenants think is by asking them directly through property management surveys.
 Here are seven reasons why smart property management companies are making use of tenant surveys as part of an integrated reputation management program.